ubuntu-mate/ubuntu-mate.org/blog/20170831-ubuntu-mate-artful-beta1.md

   * Dropped `caja-gksu` and migrated `gdebi` to PolicyKit - *Thanks Simon Quigley*
     * `gksu` is being removed from Debian so we are aligning with that objective by removing `gksu` from Ubuntu MATE.
     * `caja-admin` will eventually replace `caja-gksu`.
   * Since the Ubuntu MATE 17.10 Alpha 2 release we've fixed lots of bugs and MATE Desktop 1.18 has seen many updates.
-Nothing new, just be more stability.
+Nothing new, just more stability.
     * `atril` 1.18.1-0ubuntu1
     * `caja` 1.18.4-0ubuntu1
     * `marco` 1.18.1-2